ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 -------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------
 `prefix`           | String  | Constrains response to object names beginning with `{prefix}`.
 `delimiter`        | String  | Groups objects between the `prefix` and the `delimiter`.
-`encoding-type`    | String  | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
+`encoding-type`    | String  | If Unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
 `max-uploads`      | integer | Restricts the number of objects to display in the response.
-Default and maximum is 1,000.
+The default and maximum value is 1,000.
 `key-marker`       | String  | Specifies from where the listing should begin.
-`upload-id-marker` | String  | Ignored if `key-marker` is not specified, otherwise sets a point at which to begin listing parts above `upload-id-marker`.
+`upload-id-marker` | String  | Ignored if `key-marker` is not specified, otherwise sets a point at which to begin listing the parts above `upload-id-marker`.
 {: caption="Table 9.
 Parameters" caption-side="top"}

 **Example request**
 {: token}

-This is an example of retrieving all current canceled and incomplete multipart uploads.
+The following example retrieves all current canceled and incomplete multipart uploads.
 {: token}

 ```http